 BFQ is a proportional-share storage-I/O scheduler that also supports cgroups.
 Available in Linux since 4.12, BFQ features the following performance (benchmark results here), on any type of storage medium (embedded flash storage, HDDs, SATA or NVMe SSDs, ...) and on systems ranging from minimal embedded systems to high-end servers:

-- Low latency for interactive applications
+- Low latency for interactive tasks

 - Low latency for soft real-time applications

 - Soft real-time applications, such as audio and video players or audio audio- and video-streaming applications, enjoy smooth playback or streaming, regardless of the background I/O workload.